PaulKorDev/Gather-an-army/README.md

 ✔ Custom EventBus with adjustable listener call order

+⌛ Replace ServiceLocator to Zenject (DI is more relevant for serious games, so it will be a plus for the portfolio)

 ## Gameplay
-✔Create C# Unit class and his childrens
+✔ Create C# Unit class and his childrens

 ✔ Create C# Unit Factory